cdl-geneseo/command-line/sections/14-removing-files-and-folders.md

 If you don't want that file content any more, click the "x" next to the file name, and the content will be permanently deleted.
 Note that if you hadn't had the file open in VS Code, you wouldn't have had this option.
 There would have been no going back after issuing `rm` at the command line.

-Let's create a new file
+Let's create a new file.

 ```console
 $ touch my-terrific-file.txt